flightjs/flight/README.md

 ```

 You can also specify a default function that will be called by the component, providing nothing in the event's
 bubble chain invokes `preventDefault`.
-Default functions in custom events are analagous to the default behaviors
+Default functions in custom events are analagous to the default actions
 of native events.

-To define a default function, make the event argument an object that defines the event type and a `defaultBehavior` function.
+To define a default function, make the event argument an object that specifies the event type and a `defaultBehavior`
+property.
 A common use case is defining default behavior for keyboard events:

 ```js
 this.trigger('#textInput', {type: 'escapePressed', defaultBehavior: this.blur});